-However, the manufacturer has also been aware that over that period the overwhelming amount of the Aircraft Fitter roles have been carried out by men.
+However, they are aware that the overwhelming amount of the Aircraft Fitter roles have been carried out by men.

-As such it was determined at the beginning of 2022 to tap further into the local talent base and improve equality and diversity by hiring more women into these roles.
+It was determined at the beginning of 2022 to tap further into the local talent base and improve equality and diversity.

 There were challenges including battling conscious and unconscious beliefs that manufacturing was a male only role and a perception amongst women that as such Airbus only welcomed male applications.
 Airbus, like the rest of the aviation industry, also had to tackle fears about the long-term impact of the Covid pandemic on demand and employment.

-But Guidant Global’s experience in developing leading and creative inclusive recruitment strategies overcame these barriers and helped Airbus welcome more high-quality female Aircraft Fitter talent on board.
+Guidant Global’s experience in developing leading and creative inclusive recruitment strategies overcame these barriers and helped Airbus welcome more high-quality female Aircraft Fitter talent.

 The number of female workers within the Aircraft Fitter function of the business in Airbus Broughton had typically wavered around 1%, out of an approximate 500 strong workforce during pre-pandemic times.

-This isn’t unusual in the wider aerospace and manufacturing sector where men tend to be the dominant gender in workforce talent.
-However, it’s well below the 10% to 15% female representation seen in the UK engineering workforce.
+This isn’t unusual in the wider aerospace and manufacturing sector where men are the dominant gender.
+However, it’s well below the 10% to 15% female representation seen in the wider UK engineering workforce.

-Airbus set itself the goal of hitting not just that industry average for female representation in its manufacturing team at Broughton but going above and beyond it.
-It wanted to break away from traditional thinking around the role and communicate clearly that aircraft manufacturing can be a job for women too.
+Airbus set itself the goal of hitting not just that industry average for female representation in its manufacturing team at Broughton but going beyond it.
+It wanted to break away from traditional thinking around the role.

-Guidant Global and Airbus combined to design an end-to-end talent attraction strategy and candidate journey, with an innovative approach of focusing on challenging stereotypes associated with the role of Aircraft Fitter.
-The campaign, including visuals of women busily working inside and underneath aircraft, ran for two weeks on channels such as Facebook, Instagram and Indeed.
+Guidant Global designed an end-to-end talent attraction strategy and candidate journey, with an innovative approach of focusing on challenging stereotypes associated with the role of Aircraft Fitter.
+The campaign, including visuals of women in the role, ran for two weeks on channels such as Facebook, Instagram and Indeed.

 The strategy included:

 - Re-labelling the ‘Semi-skilled Aircraft Fitter’ role to ‘Entry-level Aircraft Fitter’.
-The thinking behind this was to offer more accuracy in line with the nature of the role and favourability amongst female talent.
+This offered more accuracy in line with the role and favourability amongst female talent.

-- From its job adverts to a dedicated ‘Women at Airbus: Aircraft Fitters’ micro portal, the entire campaign adopted gender-neutral language with a soft slant on feminine-associated words to resonate with female talent.
-The dedicated micro portal aimed to bring to life what working in the role at Airbus Broughton was like through stories from the Second World War- where Broughton's 6,000 strong workforce were mostly women - to current-day female aircraft fitters.
+- The dedicated micro portal aimed to bring to life what working in the role at Airbus Broughton was like through stories from World War Two- where Broughton's 6,000 strong workforce were mostly women - to current-day female aircraft fitters.

-- Blogs spotlighting women already working at Airbus as an aircraft fitter were created to bring to life their experiences and explore any extra details to combat misconceptions about the role.
+- Blogs spotlighting women already working at Airbus as aircraft fitters were created to bring their experiences to life and combat misconceptions about the role.

-- The recruitment teams worked with Airbus to create even more open-minded criteria.
+The recruitment teams worked with Airbus to create even more open-minded criteria.
 This included a bigger focus on transferrable skills to cater to female candidates with work experience that a large proportion of male applicants wouldn’t typically hold.
-Indeed, a female candidate who was a hairdresser was put forward for the role.
-The recruitment teams believed that the hands-on dexterity involved in cutting and styling hair would be a good fit for the Aircraft Fitter role.
+This rang true , - a female candidate who was a hairdresser was put forward.
+The hiring team believed that the hands-on dexterity gained from hairdressing would be a good fit for the Aircraft Fitter role.
 She was successfully offered a position.

-It was also crucial to change the workplace environment at Airbus Broughton to make it more inclusive for female staff.
-The aim here was to aid both recruitment and retention.
-Utilising the collective expertise of Guidant Global and Airbus the following implementations were made:
+It was also crucial to evolve the workplace environment to make it more inclusive for female staff, to aid recruitment and retention.
+Utilising the collective expertise of Guidant Global and Airbus the following changes were made: